-1.13.2 Unitronics Building-lease from the controlling shareholder: In addition to the Company floors, which are used in their entirety by the Company, the Company leases from the lessor space on the private floors, based on its variable needs from time to time, at the same terms under which space is leased on the private floors to third parties, which also reflect lease terms prevailing at Airport City in general.
+1.12.2 Unitronics Building-lease from the controlling shareholder: In addition to the Company floors, which are used in their entirety by the Company, the Company leases from the lessor space on the private floors, based on its variable needs from time to time, at the same terms under which space is leased on the private floors to third parties, which also reflect lease terms prevailing at Airport City in general.
 As at the date of this report the lease ends August 1, 2018, subject to the Company's right to end the lease at any time with prior notice of three months, according to the decision of the Company's Audit Committee.
-Under these lease terms the Company leased, until December 31,

-2016, 1,106 sq.m of office space at Unitronics Building (936 sq.m as of January 1, 2017, as noted above), as well as 30 parking spaces.
+Under these lease terms, and according to its needs, the Company leased until December 31, 2016,1,106 sq.m of office space in Unitronics Building 936 sq.m as of January 1, 2017 untill August 31, 2017, 1,106 sq.m as of September 1, 2017 until December 31, 2017, and 1,022 sq.m as of January 1, 2018, as well as 30 parking spaces.
 Under the terms of the lease agreement, the rent is set at NIS 74 per sq.m per month, linked to the CPI of June 2009 (plus management fees payable to ACL at NIS 4.5 per sq.m per month, linked to the CPI of October 1999, and management fees at NIS 12.96 per sq.m per month, linked to the CPI of March 2015, payable to Unitronics Management, which provides management and maintenance services for Unitronics Building).
 The rent for the parking spaces is NIS 350 per parking space, linked to the CPI of June 2009.
-Total cost of the lease for the Company under the lease agreement in 2016 was NIS 124,000 per month (according to the linkage terms detailed above).
-Total cost of the lease for the Company following the reduction in the leased space to 936 sq.m, as noted above, is NIS 110 thousand per month.
+Total cost of the lease for the Company under the lease agreement in 2017 was an average of NIS 110 thousands per month (according to the linkage terms detailed above).
+As from January 1, 2018, monthly rental fees are expected to amount to an average of NIS 116 thousand per month.
 For further details on the approval of the lease agreement between the Company and its controlling shareholders, see section 4.6.2 in Chapter D of this Periodic Report.